-DO NOT ATTEND CLASS IF YOU HAVE COVID-LIKE SYMPTOMS OR HAVE HAD CLOSE CONTACT WITH SOMEONE WHO HAS COVID-LIKE SYMPTOMS.
-If you are ill or must care for someone who is ill, you must email Dr. Gipson prior to class to tell him that you will be unable to make it to class.
-Check your sent mail box to verify that the email was actually sent and indicate that you would like a delivery receipt.
+1. DO NOT ATTEND CLASS IF YOU HAVE COVID-LIKE SYMPTOMS OR HAVE HAD CLOSE CONTACT WITH SOMEONE WHO HAS COVID-LIKE SYMPTOMS.
+If you are ill or must care for someone ill, you must email Dr. Gipson before class to tell him that you will be unable to make it to class.
+Check your sent mailbox to verify that the email was actually sent and indicate that you would like a delivery receipt.